ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 10.100.134.207 - host XYZ
 ```

-If you then decide that host EFG is going to take over the portable IP address `10.54.28.84` by reconfiguring the operating system and sending a gratuitous ARP, the situation would change to this:
+If you then decide that host EFG is going to take over the portable IP address `10.54.28.84` by reconfiguring the operating system and sending a gratuitous ARP, the situation changes to this:

 ```